Work at Live Arts

 - Strong communication skills, both oral and written.

 - Excellent organization skills and ability to meet a deadline.

-- Bachelor’s degree in theater, arts management, or related field
+- Bachelor’s degree or higher in theater, education, arts administration, or a relevant field.

 COMPENSATION AND BENEFITS